anthonynolan/coding-for-schools/README.md

 #### You're all set!
 Now you are going to go through an online tutorial.
 Before we give you the link, here are some things to keep in mind (stuff you can skip):

 ## Here are some instructions for the tutorial:
 You should be able to skip *Lesson 1* - mainly about setting up a small computer called a Raspberry Pi.
 We will be using laptops, so no need to do this.
 Lesson 1 also shows you how to install python.
-This will be done for you, but it is useful for you to know where to find these instructions for when you are working on your own computer.

 *Lesson 2* is good to read through.
 It is pretty short and gives you an idea of what some of the things are that you are working on in later Lessons.

 *Lesson 3* is the real start.
 You will be telling python what to do.
+- maths
+- floats
+- comparison operators

-*Lesson 4* Do this in week 1 too.
+*Lesson 4*
+- strings
+- operators
+- indexes

+*Lesson 5*
+- variables

+*Lesson 6*
+- errors

 ## Now here is the link to [the tutorial](http://www.letslearnpython.com/learn/)